UlyssesZh/UlyssesZh.github.io/_posts/2020-05-14-simulation-rpgmv.md

 title: Simulating a mechanical system using rpg_core.js
 date: 2020-05-14 00:57:39 +0800
 categories:
   - physics
 tags:
   - javascript
   - rgss
   - hamiltonian
   - calculus
   - ode
   - web
   - fourier transform
 layout: post
+excerpt: >
-excerpt: 'Continuing my last work of simulating a mechanical system using RGSS3, I made a new version using rpg_core.js, the game scripting system shipped with RPG Maker MV.
+  Continuing my last work of simulating a mechanical system using RGSS3, I made a new version using rpg_core.js, the game scripting system shipped with RPG Maker MV.
-This version is live [on web](/rpg/mechsimul)!'
+  This version is live [on web](/rpg/mechsimul)!
 ---

 This post is the continuation of